vipulnaik/diet-exercise-health/best-practices/best-practices-around-bowel-disruption-due-to-sleep-and-stress.md

 ## Best practices around prevention

+### Target sleeping time to always try to adhere to

+I should always aim to be in bed by the earlier of these times (even when there is no bowel disruption so far):

+* At least 7 hours before the beginning of the range of time at which I naturally wake up; for instance, if I naturally wake up between 7 AM and 7:30 AM these days, I should aim to be in bed by midnight.

+* At least 8 hours before the time I have set my alarm for

+* At least 9 hours before the time I absolutely need to get out of bed

 ### Reducing the incidence of unplanned late sleep

 Unplanned late sleep can occur for a few reasons: